Here is a detailed definition of what I consider to be a free charity program.

 (For example, Tab for a Cause raises 0.1 to 1 cent with each new tab, and Ecosia earns 0.5 cents with each search.)

 The causes that FCPs donate their money to range from planting trees (Ecosia) to saving lives by feeding the hungry (Freerice) to funding projects (Goodeed).

-The five FCPs currently featured on this website are Tab for a Cause, Ecosia, Freerice, Charity Miles, and Goodeed.
+The 6 FCPs currently featured on this website are Tab for a Cause, Ecosia, Freerice, Charity Miles, Goodeed, and WeShelter.